Chayadon/Reconstruction_attack_on_DR/README.md

-# Reconstruction Neural Networks for Attacking Dimensionality Reduction Methods :space_invader:
+# Reconstruction Neural Networks for Attacking Dimensionality Reduction Methods:space_invader:

  This repository contains the official code of the paper named:
  > Chayadon Lumbut and Donlapark Ponnoprat(2024).
 Investigating Privacy Leakage in Dimensionality Reduction Methods via Reconstruction Attack.